Pixel-Explorer/Pixelate-MVP/README.md

 ## Prerequisites

 - **Node.js**: version 20 or higher is required.
 You can check your version with `node --version`.
-- **Firebase configuration**: supply service account details through environment variables:
+- **Firebase configuration**: the application looks for a service account JSON file mounted at `/etc/secrets/firebase-service-account-key.json`.
+If present, it will be used automatically.
+When running locally, you can instead supply the credentials via environment variables:
   - `FIREBASE_PROJECT_ID`
   - `FIREBASE_CLIENT_EMAIL`
   - `FIREBASE_PRIVATE_KEY` (escape newlines with `\n`)